nasa/cumulus/docs/operator-docs/cmr-operations.md

 Updating metadata access constraints can be accomplished using the applyWorkflow functionality.
 For this, we use a workflow composed of the `UpdateCmrAccessConstraints` and `PostToCmr` tasks.
-The `UpdateCmrAccessConstraints` will update CMR metadata file contents on S3, and `PostToCmr` will push the updates to CMR.
+`UpdateCmrAccessConstraints` will update CMR metadata file contents on S3, and `PostToCmr` will push the updates to CMR.
 Out of the box, Cumulus provides a workflow to do this named `UpdateCmrAccessConstraints`.

 An example invocation of the API to perform this action is: